 Jeanie is an inspiring educator and gifted storyteller.
 It is because of her this website exists.
 It is because of her I stretched my perspective and curiosity about the people who formed our American story and the compelling Often heartbreaking story of the first Chinese Americans!

-The Chinese Question is full sized cartoon published in Harper’sWeekly, February 18, 1871,
+The Chinese Question is full-page cartoon published in Harper’sWeekly, February 18, 1871,

-Nast was tolerant of all races, nationalities and creeds.
+Nast believed in tolerance of all races, nationalities, and creeds.
 He was not, however, tolerant of ignorance.
-He deplored the mob mentality that in his mind, the Irish represented.
+He deplored the mob mentality which, in his mind, the Irish represented and embodied.
 Their alliance with Tweed and Democratic Party values drove Nast to draw with savage fervor.
-It wasn’t the Irish per se, but what the Irish did with their political power and alliances that Nast found disturbing.
+It wasn’t the Irish per se, but what the Irish did with their growing political power and alliances that Nast found disturbing.
 As Patricia Hills points out, “he [Nast] castigates only the ignorant and bigoted who engage in reprehensible deeds” (115).

 Unfortunately for the Chinese, the Irish played a major role in Sinophobic hysteria.
 In her book Driven Out, Jean Pfaelzer quotes a New York Times article on the role of the Irish against the Chinese: